Sustainable Transportation Equity Project

 Who is Eligible

-Each STEP application must include partnerships between a lead applicant, sub-applicants, and community partners with different skillsets and expertise.
-The partners should work together to implement the different project components and represent the project community.
 The partnership structure must include at least one community-based organization and one local or tribal government.
 Local governments, community-based organizations, or tribal governments can apply as lead applicants.
 Sub-applicants may be public agencies, private companies, tribal governments, or non-profit organizations who are sub-contracted for specific purposes and/or services, such as clean transportation services, infrastructure equipment and installation, community outreach, and technical assistance.
-Community partners serve as key stakeholders and representatives of the Project Community and contribute to the development of the proposed projects and continue to participate in decision-making throughout project implementation, while not directly implementing components of the project.
+Community partners serve as key stakeholders and representatives of the project community and contribute to the development of the proposed projects and continue to participate in decision-making throughout project implementation, while not directly implementing components of the project.

-How it’s Administered
+How STEP is Administered

 CARB directly administers STEP.
-This means a CARB liaison works directly with each STEP grantee to implement their project.
+This means a CARB liaison works with each STEP grantee team to implement their project.
 Grant administration includes activities like providing guidance on program requirements, tracking progress via quarterly status reports and data reporting, and supporting grantees in navigating CARB's disbursement request system.

-Where and When it’s Offered
+Where and When STEP Grants are Offered

 Project Funding or Participation Requirements

-- Include at least two active transportation, fixed-route transit, or shared mobility projects.
+- The concept must iInclude at least two coordinated projects in the categories of active transportation, fixed-route transit, or shared mobility.

-Applicants meeting all eligibility requirements and passing a threshold score in the concept phase were invited to apply to the full phase.
-The full phase had more specific eligibility requirements, which can be found in the Request for Applications.
+The full phase application had more specific eligibility requirements, which can be found in the Request for Applications.